tagma-1/node-game-of-life/README.md

 #### Functional Programming Approach
 The application was built using a functional programming approach, namely:
-- pure functions are used for core game logic; and
+- pure functions are used for core game logic (although not perfectly, some still have side effects); and
 - the initial game data is immutable and flows through the game's functions to calculate and display new generations.

 #### Data Structure